 - Covers Always Lie: In "Dog Decider," Craig recalls when he was chosen to choose a movie for movie night with his grandparents on a weekend.
 He chose the movie "Burning Justice" over "Rhino Racers" because the first sounded and looked better (it had a dismembered, melting face showing the skull).
 As it turned out, it was a boring courtroom movie.

 - Bernard: You have ruined this weekend and tamales.

 - Creator Cameo: Kid Caricatures of the crew (called Creeksonas) are sometimes seen as background characters

-- Creator Provincialism: The town of Herkleston explicitly lies just off one of the auxiliary routes of Interstate 295, placing it in the Mid-Atlantic region of the United States, where the creators grew up.
+- Creator Provincialism: The town of Herkleston lies just off one of the auxiliary routes of Maryland's Interstate 295.

 - Heh Heh, You Said "X": In "The Invitation", when J.P. and Boris are playing croquet:J.P.: Sorry for getting pushy with your tushy!